-With the huge amount of change small businesses are facing at the moment there are many people facing redundancy.
+With the huge amount of change small businesses are facing at the moment, there are many people facing redundancy.

-First of all, it’s important to understand the difference between a redundancy and a temporary stand-down.
+It’s also important to understand the difference between redundancy and a temporary stand-down.
 A temporary stand-down is just that, temporary.
 If the stand-down is considered a permanent one then this becomes a redundancy.

 1. The business no longer requires the role.

-If duties can be absorbed by other people still working, or the nature of the business is changing, then a redundancy is valid.
+If duties can be absorbed by other people still working, or the nature of the business is changing, then redundancy is valid.
 You’ll need to decide if you need to let the person go completely, or whether you’re able to redeploy them to other tasks within your business.